muhme/joomla-branches-tester/README.md

 * Grafting a Joomla package.
 * Using Xdebug for PHP debugging.
 * Using HTTP and HTTPS.
-* Using IPv4 or IPv6 network.
+* Using IPv4 and IPv6 network in dual-stack.
 * Allows patching and testing of the `joomla-cypress` NPM module.

 ![Joomla Branches Software Architecture](images/joomla-branches-tester-54.svg)